vimc/montagu-webapps/app/README.md

 3. `npm test -- -t "foo bar"` runs just the individual test called "foo bar".

 ## Integration tests
-Run `npm run integration-test` to run all integration tests.
+`npm run integration-test` runs all integration tests.
 The version of the API that tests are run against is stored in `./config/api_version`.

+*NB be wary about running integration tests directly in your local dev environment.
+We have scripts which set up some necessary environment variables for accessing the montagu db.
+Use `run-integration-tests-with-apis.sh` instead.*

 The integration tests get run in three different ways:

-1. During development, using the method above.
+1. During development, with `run-integration-tests-with-apis.sh`, which also runs dependencies and sets environment variables used by postgres for accessing the montagu db.
 2. During the Webapp BuildKite build configuration.
 This runs the tests in exactly the same way, but does so inside a Docker container that gives a consistent build environment.
 Additionally, during this same build, another